digibib/ls.ext/README.md

             * tig
             * vim
             * wget
-        * After installing Cygwin/X  Windows users should use the program "Cygwin64 Terminal" for git, make etc.
+        * After installing Cygwin/X Windows users should use the program "XWin Server" for commands like git, make etc.
 2. Clone this repo from the command line (in a directory of your choice):
    ```git clone https://github.com/digibib/ls.ext.git```
 3. `cd ls.ext` into your cloned repo.